BurnerT

 • Input eAO = HVACTYPES.eManNum.Auto

-• Setpoint / parameter eManModeB = eMANBIN.Auto
+• Setpoint / parameters eManModeB = eMANBIN.Auto

-• Setpoint / parameter eManModeN = eMANNUM.Auto
+• Setpoint / parameters eManModeN = eMANNUM.Auto

 Operating hours counter - heat generator

-Write access to the counters
+Write access to the counter values

 Prerequisite for the use of the function block BurnerT